martinthomson/i-d-template/doc/REPO.md

 $ git push
 ```

-Clone a copy of this respository into place:
+Clone a copy of this repository into place:

 ```sh
 $ git clone https://github.com/martinthomson/i-d-template lib